tntyyy/tntyyy/README.md

 # I`m a frontend developer

-I am actively looking for a job 👀
+I`m actively looking for a job 👀

 ## Languages and tools: